cmastalli/dylannakahodo.github.io/_posts/2017-01-22-a-new-beginning.md

 Hopefully I can finish all of this before the end of the week.

 ## Future Plans
-I hope to use this site not only for my portfolio, but also to document and record my progress on different projects/online courses.
+I hope to use this site not only for my portfolio, but also to document and record my progress on different projects/online courses on my path to becoming a Data Scientist.
 I hope to post a blog post at least every couple of days.

 That's all for now!